 II.
-The term "Indian" in the following enactments shall mean any person to whom under the foregoing provisions, the third section of the Act therein cited shall continue to apply; and the term "enfranchised Indian" shall mean any person to whom the said section would have been applicable, but for the operation of the provisions hereinafter made in that behalf: and the term "Tribe," shall include any Band or other recognized community of Indians.
+The term "Indian" in the following enactments shall Interpretamean any person to whom under the foregoing provisions, the tion of certain third section of the Act therein cited shall continue to apply; terms in this Act. and the term "enfranchised Indian" shall mean any person to whom the said section would have been applicable, but for the operation of the provisions hereinafter made in that behalf : and the term "Tribe," shall include any Band or other recognized community of Indians.

 III.
-The Visiting Superintendent of each Tribe of Indians, for the time being, the Missionary to such Tribe for the time being, and such other person as the Governor shall appoint from time to time for that purpose, shall be Commissioners for examining Indians, being members of such Tribe, who may desire to avail themselves of this Act, and for making due inquiries concerning them: and such Commissioners shall meet for the said purposes at such places and times as the Superintendent General of Indian affairs shall from time to time direct, and shall have full power to make such examination and inquiry: and if such Commissioners shall report in writing to the Governor that any such Indian of the male sex, and not under twenty-one years of age, is able to speak, read and write either the english or the french language readily and well, and is sufficiently advanced in the elementary branches of education and is of good moral character and free from debt, then it shall be competent to the Governor to cause notice to be given in the, Official Gazette of this Province, that such Indian is enfranchised under this Act; and the provisions of the third section of the Act aforesaid, and all other enactments making any distinction between the legal rights and habilities of Indians and those of Her Majesty's other subjects, shall cease to apply to any Indian so declared to be enfranchised, who shall no longer be deemed an Indian within the meaning thereof.
+The Visiting Superintendent of each Tribe of Indians, Certain Funcfor the time being, the Missionary to such Tribe for the time tionaries to be being, and such other person as the Governor shall appoint ers for exafrom time to time for that purpose, shall be Commissioners for mining Inexamining Indians, being members of such Tribe, who may de- dians for the sire to avail themselves of this Act, and for making due inqui- purposes of ries concerning them ; and such Commissioners the line inquiries concerning them : and such Commissioners shall meet for the said purposes at such places and times as the Superintendent General of Indian affairs shall from time to time direct, and shall have full power to make such examination and inquiry : and if such Commissioners shall report in writing to the Governor that any such Indian of the male sex, and not under twenty-one years of age, is able to speak, read and write either the english or the french language readily and well, and is sufficiently advanced in the elementary branches of education and is of good moral character and free from debt, then it shall Names of Inand is of good moral character and nee notice to be given in the dians favor-be competent to the Governor to cause notice to be given in the dians favor-Official Gazette of this Province, that such Indian is enfran- to be publishchised under this Act; and the provisions of the third section ed, and the of the Act aforesaid, and all other enactments making any dis- suid third sectinction between the legal rights and habilities of Indians and V. c.
+74, not those of Her Majesty's other subjects, shall cease to apply to any to apply to Indian so declared to be enfranchised, who shall no longer be them. deemed an Indian within the meaning thereof.